Volvo S90 saloon - Reliability & safety

 Volvo S90 reliability

 Volvo’s reputation for reliability isn’t fantastic.
-Despite an impressive 13th-place finish in our 2016 Driver Power owner satisfaction survey and commendations for build quality, the brand could only manage a 22nd-place finish (out of 32 manufacturers) for reliability.
+Despite an impressive ninth-place finish in our 2021 Driver Power owner satisfaction survey and commendations for build quality, the brand could only manage a lower mid-table result for reliability.
+Slightly worryingly, just over 20% of owners reported a fault in the first year of ownership.

 There are no such concerns when it comes to the S90's safety, though.
 In 2017 testing by independent crash safety experts Euro NCAP, it was awarded the full five star rating, with an excellent 95% score for adult occupant protection, and a sold 80% score for how children were look after in the the event of an impact.